stav-bentov/Bot-Detective/README.md

 - seaborn

 ## Usage
+For using the extension follow the next steps:
+1. Clone reposetory.
+2. Open Chrome Extensions on developer mode.
+3. Click on Load unpack and choose the cloned project.
-For using the extension you will need to activate Resid in the server (local or our Google Cloud Server):
+4. You will need to activate Resid in the server (local or our Google Cloud Server):
 ```
   sudo service redis-server start
   password: [enter password]